 Juvenile rudd are carnivorous, but as adults their diet consists mainly of aquatic plants.
 A high-density rudd population could impact on native fish and plant communities, particularly where plant communities are limited.
 Rudd are prolific breeders and are known to be invasive overseas.
-They may be advantaged by release from native-range parasites.

 Please contact the Northland Regional Council for more information if you think you have seen this pest.